shaunryan/docker-compose/README.md

 ./pulsar/

-1. Standalone pulsar with the pulsar management UI
+1. Dagster with cron scheduler and postgres db - todo add celery and queue